 Unfortunately, research shows that sleep apnea can also aggravate or initiate other concerning medical conditions.
 For example, when breathing stops—even for a few seconds—the oxygen level in your blood decreases.
 This in turn signals your heart to work harder in order to send enough oxygenated blood to vital organs.
 As a result, hypertension—high blood pressure—often develops, potentially leading to other cardiovascular illnesses such as heart disease and strokes.

 Other medical conditions that have been linked to sleep apnea are:

-In addition, sleep apnea is often the underlying cause of many automobile accidents.
-A sleep driver is a dangerous driver, which makes sleep apnea therapy important for you, passengers in your car and other drivers on the road.
+Additionally, sleep apnea is often the underlying cause of many automobile accidents.
+A sleepy driver is a dangerous driver, which makes sleep apnea therapy important for you, the passengers in your car, and other drivers on the road.

 The most common form of this medical condition is obstructive sleep apnea.
-In this case, the back of your tongue and other soft tissue in your throat obstruct your airway.
-This obstruction is what causes snoring; as air moves past constricted tissue that loud and annoying sound ensues.
+In this case, the back of your tongue and other soft tissues in your throat obstruct your airway.
+This obstruction is what causes snoring; as air moves past constricted tissue, that loud and annoying sound ensues.

 For years, the only treatment for obstructive sleep apnea was a CPAP—Continuous Positive Air Pressure—machine.
-However, the mask that must be worn with a CPAP machine is uncomfortable for many patients.
-Today, Tamborello & Bowen can specify a custom-made oral appliance that gently shifts your lower jaw forward.
+However, the mask that must be worn with a CPAP machine is uncomfortable for many patients, and the noises the machinery makes can be difficult to live with.
+Today, Tamborello Dental Associates can design a custom-made oral appliance that gently shifts your lower jaw forward instead.
 This small movement opens the airway so you can breathe easily and sleep peacefully.
 Worn nightly, an oral appliance can eliminate the symptoms of sleep apnea and help you avoid other illnesses and diseases.